Properly Cleaning Spray Paint Gun

 - Don’t Worry About that Fluid that Gets Into the Air Passage When You Are Cleaning the Gun

-When paint solids dry inside the air passageways over-and-over – – it causes a build-up and when it eventually “sheds” flakes of paint, they go right to your paint job… GOT DIRT??
+When that water based cleaning solution dries inside the air passageways over-and-over – – it causes corrosion and when it eventually “sheds” flakes of paint and aluminum, they go right to your paint job… GOT DIRT??

-- Go ahead and go right to the spray gun cleaner to clean the Paint Gun
+- Go ahead and pre-rinse with solvent before you clean the Paint Gun

 Do this instead: Always dump the paint left in the gun into a waste barrel after you disconnect the cup.
-Then pre-rinse the paint gun with solvent and dump that into the waste container!
+Then pre-rinse the paint gun with water and dump that into the waste barrel too!
 Be sure to “trigger” the gun to let some of the rinse come out of the fluid tip……REMOVING MOST OF THE SOLIDS!!